-There's pretty much only one name to consider when it comes to cast-iron cookware, and that name is Lodge.
-In every professional review, every forum discussion, and every consumer review website, Lodge is not only the top-rated cast iron cookware across the board, it's also highly affordable and you have the option of buying it pre-seasoned.
-In spite of that, you still have to let the seasoning become well-established before cooking some foods and to get the full nonstick benefits of a perfectly seasoned cast iron pan.
+When it comes to cast-iron cookware, one name rises above all others, and that name is Lodge.
+In every professional review, every forum discussion, and every consumer review website, Lodge is not only the top-rated cast iron cookware across the board, but it's also considered to be highly affordable.
+Like all cast-iron cookware, seasoning is required, but Lodge offers the option of buying it pre-seasoned -- though even with pre-seasoned cookware, you still have to let the seasoning become well-established to get the full stick-resistant benefits of a perfectly seasoned cast iron pan.
 The Lodge website has detailed, but simple, instructions for properly cleaning and seasoning your pans.

-While these get great reviews for performance, a number of wise cooks point out that it's still a good idea to have one quality nonstick pan around for things like eggs, which don't cook well in a cast iron pan until it's been seasoned for quite a while -- sometimes months or years.
+While all Lodge products get great reviews for performance, a number of wise cooks point out that it's still a good idea to have one quality nonstick pan around for things like eggs, which don't cook well in a cast iron pan until it's been seasoned for quite a while -- which can sometimes take months or years.
 Still, if you have any interest in cast iron at all, as your primary cookware or as a supplement to nonstick or stainless steel, look no further than Lodge.

 Elsewhere in this report: